Customer Portal

 - They select the Proposals tab.

-- They enter their email address or phone number.
+- They enter the email address used on their estimate or proposal.

 What the Customer Sees